 Pups and Purines

 For different reasons, many of our furfriends are on restriction diets, especially some of our Dal pals.
-Dalmatians differ from other dogs in how their bodies metabolise purines, which places them at a heightened risk of kidney and urinary crystals and stone formation.
+Dalmatians differ from other dogs in how their bodies metabolise purines.
+This places them at a heightened risk of kidney and urinary crystals and stone formation.
 Yeouch!
 See our post on Dalmatians and purine issues for more information and linked resources.

 We’re fortunate that none of our dogs have, thus far, had issues.
-Still, it’s better to lean on the side of safety, so we aim to moderate their purine intake.
+Still, it’s better to lean on the side of safety.
+The boys aren’t on a prescription or specialist diet, but we aim to moderate their purine intake.
 Our dogs get a variety of meats and fish in moderated quantities, but also lots of less traditional dog foods, including dairy, eggs, gelatin, fruits, veggies, nuts, seeds, and more.
 Gelatin is one of our favourite treats and bridges all sorts of doggy dietary models, including being a low-purine protein.
 One more of the many reasons we love gummies!

 Delicious and Nutritious